 - Check the Course Load Guide to make sure you're taking enough credits to be eligible for a loan.

-- Complete your online student loan application at least two months before classes start to receive your funding before tuition is due.
+- Complete your online student loan application at least two months before classes start to receive your funding at the beginning of the term.

 - Submit the Master Student Financial Assistance Agreement (MSFAA) in timely manner if you are applying for a student loan for the first time.
-A late submission can delay your loan being confirmed before tuition is due.
+A late submission can delay your loan.

 Loans for students from BC

 How to apply

 Students are classified either as Dependent or Independent to determine residency and financial need.

 Students are considered to be dependent on a financial sponsor, such as their parent(s), unless they meet at least one of the criteria for independent status as defined below.

 Students are considered independent if they meet at least one of the following criteria:

 - Are married on the first day of classes, or are separated, divorced, widowed, a parent or a single parent.